krzemienski/awesome-from-stars/README.md

 * [zenangst/Blueprints](https://github.com/zenangst/Blueprints): :cyclone: Blueprints - A framework that is meant to make your life easier when working with collection view flow layouts.
 * [golang-community/bluewhale-web](https://github.com/golang-community/bluewhale-web): The bluewhale web management platform for docker.
 * [willowtreeapps/BlurredVideo-iOS](https://github.com/willowtreeapps/BlurredVideo-iOS): Applying a blur to a HTTP live stream
+* [QuantiusBenignus/blurt](https://github.com/QuantiusBenignus/blurt): Gnome shell extension for accurate speech to text input in Linux using whisper.cpp.
+Input text from speech into any window that has the keyboard focus.
 * [BrikerMan/BMPlayer](https://github.com/BrikerMan/BMPlayer): A video player for iOS, based on AVPlayer, support the horizontal, vertical screen. support adjust volume, brightness and seek by slide, support subtitles.
 * [fastlane/boarding](https://github.com/fastlane/boarding): Instantly create a simple signup page for TestFlight beta testers
 * [icy/bocker](https://github.com/icy/bocker): Write Dockerfile completely in Bash/Bourne.
 Extensible and simple.